vectorgrp/sil-kit/docs/simulation/simulation.rst

    : |ProductName| participant state machine.

 A participant enters the distributed state machine by either calling |StartLifecycleNoSyncTime| or |StartLifecycleWithSyncTime|.
-This will cause the |LifecycleService| to anounce its state as :cpp:enumerator:`ServicesCreated<SilKit::Core::Orchestration::ParticipantState::ServicesCreated>`, indicating that all services were created and announced to other participants.
+This will cause the |LifecycleService| to anounce its state as :cpp:enumerator:`ServicesCreated<SilKit::Services::Orchestration::ParticipantState::ServicesCreated>`, indicating that all services were created and announced to other participants.

 A participant that uses the life cycle service may choose to coordinate its state with other participants from the start of the life cycle until the simulation is running.
-In that case, they will align their participant state based on the current system state until they reach :cpp:enumerator:`CommunicationInitialized<SilKit::Core::Orchestration::ParticipantState::CommunicationInitialized>`.
+In that case, they will align their participant state based on the current system state until they reach :cpp:enumerator:`CommunicationInitialized<SilKit::Services::Orchestration::ParticipantState::CommunicationInitialized>`.
 Once the system state also changes to CommunicationInitialized, the communication between all participants via :cpp:class:`DataPublisher<SilKit::Services::PubSub::IDataPublisher>` and :cpp:class:`DataSubscriber<SilKit::Services::PubSub::IDataSubscriber>` is possible.
-This information is propagated to the user if they registered the callback via :cpp:func:`SetCommunicationReadyHandler()<SilKit::Core::Orchestration::ILifecycleService::SetCommunicationReadyHandler()>`.
+This information is propagated to the user if they registered the callback via :cpp:func:`SetCommunicationReadyHandler()<SilKit::Services::Orchestration::ILifecycleService::SetCommunicationReadyHandler()>`.
-Once the callback is finished, the participant state changes to :cpp:enumerator:`ReadyToRun<SilKit::Core::Orchestration::ParticipantState::ReadyToRun>`.
+Once the callback is finished, the participant state changes to :cpp:enumerator:`ReadyToRun<SilKit::Services::Orchestration::ParticipantState::ReadyToRun>`.
-The participant will wait for the system state to change to :cpp:enumerator:`ReadyToRun<SilKit::Core::Orchestration::SystemState::ReadyToRun>` and until it receives a :cpp:func:`Run()<SilKit::Core::Orchestration::ISystemController::Run()>` to progress.
+The participant will wait for the system state to change to :cpp:enumerator:`ReadyToRun<SilKit::Services::Orchestration::SystemState::ReadyToRun>` and until it receives a :cpp:func:`Run()<SilKit::Services::Orchestration::ISystemController::Run()>` to progress.

-Participants that coordinate their state but do not use the virtual time synchronization can register a :cpp:func:`SetStartingHandler()<SilKit::Core::Orchestration::ILifecycleService::SetStartingHandler()>`, which indicates that the synchronized participants will start the virtual time synchronization and thus the simulation.
+Participants that coordinate their state but do not use the virtual time synchronization can register a :cpp:func:`SetStartingHandler()<SilKit::Services::Orchestration::ILifecycleService::SetStartingHandler()>`, which indicates that the synchronized participants will start the virtual time synchronization and thus the simulation.
 This callback does not block the other participants and should only be used to start timers etc.
 If a participant uses the synchronized virtual time, the provided simulation task is executed repeatedly during the 'Running' state (see :ref:`Simulation Synchronization<sec:sim-synchronization>` for details).

 Participants may also choose not to coordinate their state with other participants.
 In this case, their state will transition to the Running phase without waiting for other any system states or system commands.
-They still receive the CommunicationReady callback before changing to :cpp:enumerator:`ReadyToRun<SilKit::Core::Orchestration::ParticipantState::ReadyToRun>`, but the communication guarantee does not apply.
+They still receive the CommunicationReady callback before changing to :cpp:enumerator:`ReadyToRun<SilKit::Services::Orchestration::ParticipantState::ReadyToRun>`, but the communication guarantee does not apply.

 Participants that use the virtual time synchronization repeatedly execute their registered SimTask while advancement of time is handled by the middleware implementation.
-If a participant temporarily cannot advance the simulation, e.g., because a debugger is attached to investigate its internal state, a participant can be put into the :cpp:enumerator:`Paused<SilKit::Core::Orchestration::ParticipantState::Paused>` state.
+If a participant temporarily cannot advance the simulation, e.g., because a debugger is attached to investigate its internal state, a participant can be put into the :cpp:enumerator:`Paused<SilKit::Services::Orchestration::ParticipantState::Paused>` state.

 It is also possible to coordinate the state with other participants after the running phase of the simulation.
-Those participants stop their simulation run once they receive the system command :cpp:func:`Stop()<SilKit::Core::Orchestration::ISystemController::Stop()>`.
+Those participants stop their simulation run once they receive the system command :cpp:func:`Stop()<SilKit::Services::Orchestration::ISystemController::Stop()>`.
-A callback registered via :cpp:func:`SetStopHandler()<SilKit::Core::Orchestration::ILifecycleService::SetStopHandler()>` can be used to perform a collection of simulation results.
+A callback registered via :cpp:func:`SetStopHandler()<SilKit::Services::Orchestration::ILifecycleService::SetStopHandler()>` can be used to perform a collection of simulation results.
-Once all participants have successfully executed their StopHandler and the system is in state :cpp:enumerator:`Stopped<SilKit::Core::Orchestration::SystemState::Stopped>`, a |SystemController| can either end the simulation via :cpp:func:`Shutdown()<SilKit::Core::Orchestration::ISystemController::Shutdown()>` or restart it via :cpp:func:`Restart()<SilKit::Core::Orchestration::ISystemController::Restart()>`.
+Once all participants have successfully executed their StopHandler and the system is in state :cpp:enumerator:`Stopped<SilKit::Services::Orchestration::SystemState::Stopped>`, a |SystemController| can either end the simulation via :cpp:func:`Shutdown()<SilKit::Services::Orchestration::ISystemController::Shutdown()>` or restart it via :cpp:func:`Restart()<SilKit::Services::Orchestration::ISystemController::Restart()>`.
-In the latter case, simulation time is reset to zero and the participant returns to the :cpp:enumerator:`ServicesCreated<SilKit::Core::Orchestration::ParticipantState::ServicesCreated>` state.
+In the latter case, simulation time is reset to zero and the participant returns to the :cpp:enumerator:`ServicesCreated<SilKit::Services::Orchestration::ParticipantState::ServicesCreated>` state.

-Participants that do not coordinate their state after the simulation need to be stopped manually via :cpp:func:`Stop()<SilKit::Core::Orchestration::ILifecycleService::Stop()>`.
+Participants that do not coordinate their state after the simulation need to be stopped manually via :cpp:func:`Stop()<SilKit::Services::Orchestration::ILifecycleService::Stop()>`.
-They also enter Stopping, call the :cpp:func:`SetStopHandler()<SilKit::Core::Orchestration::ILifecycleService::SetStopHandler()>` and go to Stopped afterwards.
+They also enter Stopping, call the :cpp:func:`SetStopHandler()<SilKit::Services::Orchestration::ILifecycleService::SetStopHandler()>` and go to Stopped afterwards.
-Instead of waiting for further instructions, they directly transition to the ShuttingDown state, call the :cpp:func:`SetShutdownHandler()<SilKit::Core::Orchestration::ILifecycleService::SetShutdownHandler()>` and transition to the Shutdown state.
+Instead of waiting for further instructions, they directly transition to the ShuttingDown state, call the :cpp:func:`SetShutdownHandler()<SilKit::Services::Orchestration::ILifecycleService::SetShutdownHandler()>` and transition to the Shutdown state.

-Whenever a participant encounters an error from which it cannot recover, it switches to the :cpp:enumerator:`Error<SilKit::Core::Orchestration::ParticipantState::Error>` state to indicate this situation to the system.
+Whenever a participant encounters an error from which it cannot recover, it switches to the :cpp:enumerator:`Error<SilKit::Services::Orchestration::ParticipantState::Error>` state to indicate this situation to the system.
-Users can manually trigger a transition to the error state and provide more information about the cause by calling :cpp:func:`ReportError()<SilKit::Core::Orchestration::ILifecycleService::ReportError()>`.
+Users can manually trigger a transition to the error state and provide more information about the cause by calling :cpp:func:`ReportError()<SilKit::Services::Orchestration::ILifecycleService::ReportError()>`.
 In some situations, a life cycle service automatically enters the error state, e.g., when an uncaught exception is thrown in a callback.
-A participant can only recover from the :cpp:enumerator:`Error<SilKit::Core::Orchestration::ParticipantState::Error>` state in two ways: Shutdown or Restart (althrough the latter is only possible for coordinated participants).
+A participant can only recover from the :cpp:enumerator:`Error<SilKit::Services::Orchestration::ParticipantState::Error>` state in two ways: Shutdown or Restart (althrough the latter is only possible for coordinated participants).

 .. _subsec:sim-lifecycle: